 CAE to report on the status and effectiveness of management follow-up action.

 7. Financial statements and public accounts reporting

-Review the Corporate Risk Profile (CRP), Departmental Plan (DP) and Departmental Results Report (DRR) and any other accountability reports to provide advice to the Commissioner and identify any material misstatement or omissions coming to the Commissioner's attention.
+Review the Risk based Audit and Evaluation Plan (RBAEP), Departmental Plan (DP) and Departmental Results Report (DRR) and any other accountability reports to provide advice to the Commissioner and identify any material misstatement or omissions coming to the Commissioner's attention.

-Objective assessment of evidence and data to provide an independent opinion or conclusions regarding the OIC’s operations, results, risks, stewardship and governance.
+Objective assessment of evidence and data to provide an objective opinion or conclusions regarding the OIC’s operations, results, risks, stewardship and governance.

 - Provision of advice and recommendations to the Commissioner: